 After arriving at the designated location indicated on the map for Leak #1, two QAM Sniffers were used to locate the leak using the directionality of the device.
 The conclusion was that the leak was coming from an apartment building on the 2nd or 3rd floor.
-The indicated level was between 53 dBuV/m and 58 dBuV/m at approximately 10 meters from the house.
+The indicated level was between 53 dBµV/m and 58 dBµV/m at approximately 10 meters from the house.